4d/docs/website/translated_docs/es/MSC/encrypt.md

 ---
 id: encrypt
-title: Encrypt Page
+title: Página de cifrado
-sidebar_label: Encrypt Page
+sidebar_label: Página de cifrado
 ---

 You can use this page to encrypt or *decrypt* (i.e. remove encryption from) the data file, according to the **Encryptable** attribute status defined for each table in the database.
 For detailed information about data encryption in 4D, please refer to the "Encrypting data" section in the *Design Reference* manual.